Walking together in lightness

 Lined in blackwood, the dome includes essential amenities, bedding that’s supplemented with quilted wallaby furs (known as ‘reore’) and scented with the essential oil of the local swamp paperbark, maleleuca ericifolia, a flower that was traditionally used to aid sleep.

-The whole project was also detailed upon a timber aesthetic, with no glass in the buildings.
+The whole project was also detailed upon a timber aesthetic.
 This was vital because the palawa people wanted as small a footprint as possible in this special place.

 For more on this incredible project, head to Make It Wood.

 Note: All timber used in this project is Programme for the Endorsement of Forest Certification (PEFC) certified, with chain of custody.